DigitClopedia2024/iroha_explorer_compose-05-2025-/Iroha CLI (inside Iroha Composer - 28052025-1).md

 [https://github.com/DigitClopedia2024/iroha2-block-explorer-web/blob/1e45d258f9c37cbf0d1bb07fef1e73225fe7139a/installation.md](https://github.com/DigitClopedia2024/iroha2-block-explorer-web/blob/1e45d258f9c37cbf0d1bb07fef1e73225fe7139a/installation.md)

-Yet the problems are penetrant, and the developer of the backend (Block Explorer) even drove crazy and started to create this "all runs in a docker environment".
+Yet the problems are penetrant, and the developer of the backend (Block Explorer) even decided to come into action and started to create this "all runs in a docker environment".

 We have forked the repository ...